 Can I work in Italy even if I am NOT Italian?

-According to Italian law, foreign students are allowed to work part time in Italy only if it is less than 80 hours per week.
-Language proficiency in Italian is a must.
+According to Italian law, foreign students are allowed to work part-time up to 20 hours a week.

 Do I need a VISA to study in Italy?

 It depends on your NATIONALITY (passport) and on your COURSE DURATION.

 The citizens of the following (non-EU) countries, do NOT require a visa to study in Italy for a maximum of 90 days (12 weeks):

-Albania, Andorra, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Bosnia-Herzegovina, Brazil, Brunei, Canada, Chile, Colombia, Costa Rica, Croatia, Dominica, El Salvador, Georgia, Guatemala, Grenada, Honduras, Hong Kong, Israel, Japan, Korea (ROK), Malaysia, Macao, Mauritius, Mexico, Montenegro, New Zealand, Nicaragua, Northern Mariana Islands, North Macedonia, Panama, Paraguay, Saint Kitts and Nevis, Samoa, Saint Lucia, Serbia, Seychelles, Singapore, Saint Vincent and the Grenadines, Taiwan (ROC), Timor-Leste, Trinidad and Tobago, UAE, Ukraine, USA, Uruguay, Vanuatu, Venezuela.
+Albania, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Bosnia-Herzegovina, Brazil, Brunei, Canada, Chile, Colombia, Costa Rica, Dominica, El Salvador, Georgia, Guatemala, Grenada, Honduras, Hong Kong, Israel, Japan, Korea (ROK), Malaysia, Macao, Mauritius, Mexico, Montenegro, New Zealand, Nicaragua, Northern Mariana Islands, North Macedonia, Panama, Paraguay, Saint Kitts and Nevis, Samoa, Saint Lucia, Serbia, Seychelles, Singapore, Saint Vincent and the Grenadines, Taiwan, Timor-Leste, Trinidad and Tobago, Tuvalu, UAE, Ukraine, USA, Uruguay, Vanuatu, Venezuela.